luigizuccarelli/iotpaas-project/README.md

 The SonarQube quality gate was set to 80% code coverage, all microservices (iotpaas-message-consumer, iotpaas-message-consumer-redis, iotpaas-message-producer, iotpaas-auth-interface) have unit test coverage >= 80%

+I have created the README's after testing and deploying, if there are any discrepencies please add an issue or create a PR.
+This also applies to any problems in any of the repos (code base included).

 Feel free to clone/fork.

 Hope its useful - enjoy !!!